YosysHQ/eqy/docs/source/config.rst

 ...............

-Marking a net as ``bind`` prevents that net from becoming a primary input of a primitive partition.
+Marking a net as ``bind`` prevents that net from becoming a primary input of a fragment.
 (This has no effect on nets that are module inputs.)

 The ``nobind <pattern>`` command prevents all further ``bind`` commands from matching the speciefied nets.